Welcome to today's edition of the Rush 24-7 podcast.

 There is no interest in holding the powerful accountable.

-The owning the media cares about is the same thing a Democrats care about, and that is defeating however necessary conservatives.
+The only thing the media cares about is the same thing the Democrats care about, and that is defeating, however, necessary conservatives.

-Here we have the media actually doing something that ought to be happening every day.
+Here we have the media actually doing something that ought to be happening every day for everybody in power.

 They ought to be doing this to Republicans, conservatives, liberals, Democrats, whoever.